ManimCommunity/manim/docs/source/installation/colab.rst

 Google Colaboratory
 ===================

-You can install Colab by running the following in a cell:
+You can install Manim in a Google Colaboratory environment by running the following in a cell:

 .. code-block::